louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 ### Wilderness Medical Society clinical practice guidelines for the out-of-hospital evaluation and treatment of accidental hypothermia: 2019 update [^f6eab1ff].
 Wilderness & Environmental Medicine (2019).
 High credibility.

-Warm showers or baths—initial rewarming: A warm shower or bath should not be used for initial rewarming, even if a patient appears to be only mildly hypothermic (Evidence grade: 1C).
+Warm showers or baths — initial rewarming: A warm shower or bath should not be used for initial rewarming, even if a patient appears to be only mildly hypothermic (Evidence grade: 1C).

 ---